By Roxy Mazzarella-Reminick

 Only have two days to spend in Cleveland?
 That's definitely not enough time to experience all that The Land has to offer.
 Despite that, we've put together a 48-hour trip that'll give you a little taste of what we're all about.

-Morning: Head to the ultimate homage to rock music: The Rock & Roll Hall of Fame.
-This multi-level, interactive museum will take you through the history and evolution of rock music.
+Morning: Head to the ultimate homage to rock music - The Rock & Roll Hall of Fame.
+This multi-level, interactive museum takes you through the history and evolution of rock music.

 Afternoon: Take an afternoon pub crawl in Ohio City along West 25th Street and sample a few Cleveland signature beers.
 Start at Market Garden Brewery for any of their 14 beers on tap and small plates.
 Then, over to Great Lakes Brewing Co., with its famed Edmund Fitzgerald Porter.

 Dinner: East 4th Street is one alley you need to see.
-Some of Cleveland's most celebrated restaurants and entertainment hubs pepper this pedestrian-only street, including Chef Michael Symon's barbeque joint Mabel's BBQ, the upscale Lola and always on-point The Greenhouse Tavern.
+Some of Cleveland's most celebrated restaurants and entertainment hubs pepper this pedestrian-only street, including Chef Michael Symon's barbeque joint Mabel's BBQ, the "casual upscale" Pickwick & Frolic and Roman-inspired pizza at Citizen Pie.

 Late Night: If a late night is on your agenda, then the best spot is the Flats East Bank, a massively revived area of Downtown that's built-up with brand new cocktail bars, craft breweries, unique eateries and a swath of outdoor patios energized with thumping music.